More than half of all new federal cannabis production licenses issued since legalization have been micros, Health Canada has confirmed.

 For a Micro or Nursery, the Annual Regulatory Fee is the higher of $2,500 or 1% of the first $1 million in gross revenue, and 2.3% on revenue above $1 million.
 For a Standard licence, the Annual Regulatory Fee is the higher of $23,000 or 2.3% of gross revenue.

-Micro cultivation licences are limited to 200m2 of canopy space while standard cultivators have no size limitation.
+Micro cultivation licenses are limited to 200m2 of canopy space while standard cultivators have no size limitation.
 Micro cultivators also have a lower regulatory burden because of their smaller size, with lessened security and staffing requirements.

 While a high end, purpose built micro facility can still cost well over a million dollars to build out, there are examples of micros who have done so for much less, some even well under $100,000.